HorizonXP/alexabot-asana/README.md

-# AlexaBot for Asana -- Create Asana Tasks with Amazon Echo
+# AlexaBot for Wunderlist -- Create Wunderlist Tasks with Amazon Echo

 ## Overview
-AlexaBot is an Alexa Skill that lets you create tasks in Asana with voice commands through the Amazon Echo.
+AlexaBot is an Alexa Skill that lets you create tasks in Wunderlist with voice commands through the Amazon Echo.
 It's optimized for quick task creation, letting you create reminders for yourself and for others in your workspace.

 ## User Experience
 Unlike other Alexa Skills, this script optimizes for efficiency of adding tasks.
 Alexa Skills usually require you to invoke the app and then give it a command.
-This causes the command to be overly verbose and cumbersome ("Alexa, tell Asana to create a task for Peter to buy milk today").
+This causes the command to be overly verbose and cumbersome ("Alexa, tell Wunderlist to create a task for Peter to buy milk today").

 AlexaBot uses the person's name as the invocation name, which makes it much faster to